The Best Interests of Your Child

+There is not a person in this world who will tell you going through a divorce is like an easy stroll in the park.
+The majority of them are nasty and can change people in ways you never thought were possible.
 As hard as divorce is for adults, it is even harder for children.
 Children need stability to thrive, and during a divorce, stability is in short supply.
-Developing a workable child custody arrangement should be the goal of every parent in divorce.
-With a knowledgeable, skilled lawyer on your side, you can go a long way toward achieving this goal.
+Developing a workable child custody arrangement should be the goal of every parent in a divorce.
+With a knowledgeable, skilled Monmouth County child custody lawyer on your side, you can go a long way toward achieving this goal.

 Our firm’s child custody law efforts are led by attorney Jennifer McCaskill.
-With more than 10 years of family law and divorce work, she has represented parents with children of all ages.
+For the past 10 years, we have focused our practice on guiding people through divorce and other serious family law problems with the least stress and emotional cost possible.
+We have more than a decade of representing clients in Monmouth County, Ocean County, Middlesex County and adjoining counties in northeast New Jersey.
 Whenever possible, our goal is to minimize conflict while helping clients and their children through the challenges of divorce.

 When determining custody and visitation, New Jersey Courts are required to do what is in the best interests of the children.
 As a result, Courts typically shy away from custody arrangements that will create upheaval and turmoil in a child’s life.
 It is important to understand that if one parent is the primary caregiver for the children during the marriage, it is very likely that he or she will continue to be the primary caregiver after divorce.